 - Group 1 Subjects in this group refer to a student's native language or otherwise best language.
-IB students from SPCC Primary School or other local primary schools who have been following a regular Chinese Language programme prior to the IBDP must do Chinese A. If English is studied in this group as well, these students will be following a bilingual diploma and are not required to do Group 2. - Group 2 Only local students who have been following an adapted Chinese programme for non-Chinese speaking students (NCS) in primary schools and in junior secondary schools are allowed to do Chinese B in this group. - Students who do Chinese A in group 1 and English B in Group 2 will also be following a bilingual diploma as they will use English to complete subjects in Group 3 and Group 4. - Language ab initio courses at SPCC refer to those on-line courses offered by the IB's Pamoja Education. - Environmental Systems and Societies an inter-disciplinary subject that meets the requirements of both Group 3 and Group 4 subjects - Students may choose a subject from among those offered from Group 1 to Group 4 in lieu of Music or Visual Arts.
-Students who choose to do a third language (ab initio) will be enrolled with the IB's Pamoja Education which delivers online courses.
+IB students from SPCC Primary School or other local primary schools who have been following a regular Chinese Language programme prior to the IBDP must do Chinese A. If English is studied in this group as well, these students will be following a bilingual diploma and are not required to do Group 2. - Group 2 Only local students who have been following an adapted Chinese programme for non-Chinese speaking students (NCS) in primary school or junior secondary school will qualify to do Chinese B in this group. - Students who do Chinese A in group 1 and English B in Group 2 will also be following a bilingual diploma as they will use English to complete subjects in Group 3 and Group 4. - Language ab initio courses at SPCC refer to those on-line courses offered by the Pamoja Education. - Environmental Systems and Societies an inter-disciplinary subject that meets the requirements of both Group 3 and Group 4 subjects - Students may choose a subject from among those offered from Group 1 to Group 4 in lieu of Music or Visual Arts.
+Students who choose to do a third language (ab initio) will be enrolled with Pamoja Education which delivers online courses.